 Choose Your Method of Washing Raw Denim

-Choose a gentle detergent formulated for dark colors.
-There are certain types of detergents that contain chlorine scavengers to capture chlorine present in most municipal water systems.
+Choose a gentle detergent formulated for dark colors (brand names are Studio by Tide or Woolite).
+There are certain types of detergents that contain chlorine scavengers to capture the chlorine present in most municipal water systems.
 These detergents prevent fading and include an enzyme that helps trim down broken fibers to lessen damage and pilling.

 Close all zippers, buttons, and snaps.
 Turn the garment inside out before washing to prevent additional abrasion and reduce fading as much as possible.

 Wash and Soak the Denim

 Raw denim should be washed alone because it will bleed dye, especially during the first six or so washings.
 After you submerge the denim in the water and detergent, give it a good swish, and allow it to soak for about 10 minutes.

 Drain the soapy water, and refill the tub with cool water.
 Add half a cup distilled white vinegar to the rinse water (or rinse cycle, if using a washer) to help remove any detergent residue that will leave the fabric stiff and attract more soil.